Trip Terms and Conditions

 Howsoever caused must be immediately notified to the Skipper.
 All crew shall be liable for any loss or damage to our equipment, the vessel’s equipment which does not fall under its standard insurance.

-Principles of social behaviour apply for damages which means you do not have to worry about it unless you intentionally break something on the boat (e.g. put out a cigarette on the wooden deck and make a hole because you do not care).
+Principles of social behaviour apply for damages which means you do not have to worry about it unless you break something on the boat intentionally or thoughtlessly (e.g. put out a cigarette on the wooden deck and make a hole because you do not care), or by using your own faulty device on board.
 In that case, you will have to cover any expenses incurred.

 15. Duties onboard